brandur/cheat-sheets-dev/readme.md

 Cheat Sheets
 ============

-A set of cheat sheets designed to centralize information to quicken the development process.
+A set of cheat sheets designed to centralize information and speed up the development process.

 Languages
 ---------